masre05/masre05/README.md

 # Hi, I'm Diego

-I'm a Computer Engineering student who enjoys building useful projects, both for myself and for others.
+I'm a Computer Engineering graduate who enjoys building useful projects, both for myself and for others.

 ## About me